Hendford Manor

 Hendford Manor seems to have passed to the ownership of Edwin's step-son James Bernard Paynter, who in the 1891 census was recorded as head of the household.
 I have not yet been able to ascertain how or why the house passed to the Paynter family, since Edwin had 8 adult sons of his own any one of whom might have been expected to have inherited it.
 Perhaps James simply purchased it from Edwin after his firm ran into financial difficulties in 1880 when the head-clerk ran off with the firm's funds, or perhaps he simply bought it from the family after Edwin's death.
 I remain curious nevertheless, as to how this link between the Newmans and Somerset was lost.

-When he died in 1927, James Bernard left Hendford Manor to his eldest son William, who sold it to Yeovil Town Council in 1935.
-A plaque is now affixed to the front of the house stating: "Yeovil Town Council - Hendford Manor - c.1750 - built for James Hooper, Lord of Hendford Manor - Millenium 2000 Plaque".
+Presumably Mr Leslie's efforts were successful because there is now a plaque affixed to the front of the house stating: "Yeovil Town Council - Hendford Manor - c.1750 - built for James Hooper, Lord of Hendford Manor - Millenium 2000 Plaque".

 James Bernard was quite an investor in real-estate; in 1889 (by when he was resident in Hendford Manor), he purchased Hendford House (now the Manor Hotel - photo left) across and up the road from Hendford Manor for the princely sum of £4,100 - not a small sum in those days (see copy of contract below).